PSLmodels/OG-Core/docs/book/content/calibration/macro.md

 ## Aggregate Production Function and Capital Accumulation

-Chapter {ref}`Chap_Firm` outlines the constant returns to scale, constant elasticity of substitution production function of the representative firm.
+Chapter {ref}`Chap_Firms` outlines the constant returns to scale, constant elasticity of substitution production function of the representative firm.
 This function has two parameters; the elasticity of substitution and capital's share of output.

 ### Elasticity of substitution

-`OG-USA`'s default parameterization has an elasticity of substitution of one, which implies a Cobb-Douglas production function.
+`OG-USA`'s default parameterization has an elasticity of substitution of $\varepsilon=1.0$, which implies a Cobb-Douglas production function.

 ### Capital's share of output

 The historical value in U.S. is about 0.33, but {cite}`EHS:2013` find capital's share is increasing.
-We therefore use the slightly higher value of 0.35.
+We therefore use the slightly higher value of $\gamma =0.35$.
 Note that the mean of capital's share of income from 1950 onwards is 0.38 from the Penn World Tables.

 ## Open Economy Parameters